Introduction

 "Thank you, John.
 This has been an incredible project.
 I've been amazed at the speed you work."

-"First order of business is to check with Jennifer on the status of the patent on my growth medium.
+"First order of business is to check with Jennifer on the status of the patent on my growth medium and bio-reactor designs.
 Second order is to get up and running.
 While you're doing that, keep building bio-reactors and working to improve the design.
 Third order of business is to get some papers written and submitted.
 I've always been partial to Science but you'll probably have better luck with The New England Journal of Medicine."

 He gave me a big handshake and we went back to the small but loud crowd of workers.